Advice for over 70 and medically vulnerable individuals

 - Keep yourself mobile by getting up and moving as much as possible.
 If you have a garden or balcony, get out for fresh air.

-Ireland is currently at Level 5 of the Government’s Plan for Living with Covid-19, with the following restrictions effective until 5 April:
+Ireland is currently at Level 5 of the Government’s Plan for Living with Covid-19, with the following restrictions effective from 12 April:

-- No social visits to other households or gardens, with the exception of a ‘support bubble’ for people at risk of isolation, including people living with shared custody arrangements and those living alone or with a partner with dementia.
+- Apart from those who are fully vaccinated, no social visits are allowed within households or gardens, with the exception of a ‘support bubble’ for people at risk of isolation, including people living with shared custody arrangements and those living alone or with a partner with dementia.
 They can nominate one other household with whom they can mix.
 Close contacts of confirmed Covid-19 cases or anyone with symptoms of illness should continue to isolate as per public health guidelines

-- Only leave home for essential work, shopping, exercise, care & medical appointments.
-People should work from home unless providing an essential service for which your presence is required on-site.
-No travel beyond a 5km radius from home, except for essential provisions, care and medical appointments.
+- People should work from home unless providing an essential service for which your presence is required on-site.
+Stay within your own county, or within 20km of home, except for essential provisions, care and medical appointments.

 Anyone who is over 70 and who also has one of the listed conditions should be especially careful to follow the guidelines around cocooning due to their higher risk.